 Can help reduce absenteeism and bullying

-If you are interested in any of our training courses please contact us by phone or email to discuss your needs.
+If you are interested in any of our training courses, or current vacancies, please contact us by phone or email to discuss your needs.

 Mediation Plus offers a comprehensive programme of mediation training courses.
 As well as accredited training for our own mediators, we can provide training to other agencies, organisations and groups.

 Our Level 3 Mediation Skills training course is accredited with the Open College Network (London).
 This course runs twice a year and is normally held in our training suite in Hailsham.
 We can also provide community-based training courses at alternative locations for groups of 12 or more.

 Recently, we launched our 2018 training courses to happen in May-June 2018.
 The following courses are now open to applicants:

 Intergenerational Mediation Skills (Accredited) (Level 3) - Saturday 12 May 2018 10am-4pm and Sunday, 13 May 2018 10am-1pm

 Developing Mediation Skills (Accredited) (Level 3) - Friday, 11 May 2018 - Introduction 6pm-7:30pm; Fridays, 18 & 25 May 2018 - 10am-4pm; and Fridays, 1, 8 & 15 June 2018 10am-4pm.